-Julia Schiwal is a senior program specialist with the religion and inclusive societies program at USIP.
+Julia Schiwal is a program officer for the religion and inclusive societies program and the disruptive technologies program at USIP.

 Publications By Julia